 Landscape painting has a long tradition in East Asian art.
 However, landscape did not become an important feature of Japanese woodblock prints until the early 1800s.
-By this time, Japanese citizens were taking part in more outdoor sightseeing activities, such as festivals, temple visits and boat trips, and there was a growing demand for souvenir images.
-In the competitive world of the publishing industry, publishers were constantly trying to develop new products, and landscape prints were a novelty.
+By this time, Japanese citizens were taking part in more outdoor sightseeing activities, such as temple visits and boat trips, and there was a growing demand for souvenir images.
+In the competitive world of the publishing industry, publishers were constantly trying to develop new products; landscape prints were an appealing novelty.

 Technical factors also played an important part in the emergence of the landscape print.
-Firstly, printers discovered how to apply pigment to give a gradation of colour on the paper.
-This technique made it possible to create subtle depictions of sea, sky and scenery.
-Also significant was the introduction of a new Western pigment known as Prussian Blue.
-Unlike earlier Japanese blues, which faded very quickly, this brilliant colour gave artists more freedom of expression, especially in the depiction of sky and water.
+Particularly significant was the introduction of the new imported pigment Prussian Blue.
+Unlike earlier Japanese blues, which faded very quickly, this brilliant colour gave artists more freedom of expression, especially in the depiction of sky and water